skip to main content

 “I recommend all birthing people make a little postpartum care basket to keep in their bathroom, whether they had a vaginal delivery or C-section,” Teen says.
 “All birthing people are going to have bleeding and general soreness down there.
 Maybe a bit more for those who gave birth vaginally, but everyone can benefit from this!”

-Here’s what to put in your bathroom basket.
+These items are good to include in your bathroom basket.

-The hospital will most likely give you a peri bottle (a small squirt bottle that you fill with water to clean yourself after you use the bathroom and change your pad) after birth, but FridaMom’s version is a step up.
+You’ll get free stuff from the hospital after birth, including a peri bottle: a small squirt bottle that you fill with water to clean yourself after you use the bathroom and change your pad.
+But FridaMom’s version is a step up.
 “It’s angled, and it has a one-way air valve for continuous, gentle water pressure,” Teen says.

 “Tucks are great for healing and preventing hemorrhoids after you give birth.
 And, unfortunately, hemorrhoids are a common occurrence.
 Some women prefer to apply witch hazel to a wipe or cotton ball, but I totally love the Tucks pads for convenience,” Teen says.
 Some hospitals may give you some upon discharge, but not all do, plus you’ll want extras at home anyway.